 Any compensation you receive may also effect your taxation, social security, estate planning and other matters.
 So it’s vital you talk to experienced lawyers who understand the bigger picture.

-The legal costs will be determined by the amount of work required to prepare your agreement and whether you will require further advice regarding future CSG activities on your property.
-We’ll be happy to go through this in more detail when we sit down with you.
+The legal costs will be determined by the amount of work request to prepare your agreement and when the parties actually reach agreement.
+We will be happy to go through this in more detail when we meet with you.

 In addition to helping you negotiate a fair CCA, our legal team can also assist you with the following services: